Annual Water Quality Reports:

 You can also take active steps to secure safe drinking water at home by buying the most effective filters to reduce the contaminant levels of Spokane water.

-Contaminants Above EWG Health Guidelines Granular Activated Carbon Reverse Osmosis Ion Exchange Resins
+Contaminants Above EWG Guidelines Activated Carbon Reverse Osmosis Ion Exchange

 Comprehensive Water Analysis for Spokane Residents